React-Automation-Studio/React-Automation-Studio/README.md

 The software stack for React Automation Studio is shown in Fig. 1 and an overview of the system components are give below:

 ![picture](img/softwareStack.png)
 *Fig 1.
-The current software stack*
+The current software stack and an example mobile layout.*

-an overview of the system components are give below:
+An overview of the system components are give below:

 *1. pvServer*

 This is the python process variable server.
-It is layered on the Flask\cite{Flask} and  Flask-Socket-IO web application frameworks to serve the EPICS process variables to clients.
+It is layered on the Flask and  Flask-Socket-IO web application frameworks to serve the EPICS process variables to clients.

 Communication between clients and the pvServer occurs between the data connection wrapper in the client components and the pvServer as follows: